 Michigan no insurance drivers fees

-Gov. Rick Snyder sign law eliminating Michigan no insurance fees December 2011.
+Gov. Rick Snyder signed a law eliminating Michigan no insurance fees in December 2011.
 The new no insurance law eliminates a $150 state fee charged in two consecutive years for drivers caught operating without a valid license.
 The law also eliminates the $200 fee charged in two consecutive years for drivers hit with an infraction for failing to have no insurance coverage or providing proof.

 Motorists who owe these fees for offenses before October 1, 2011, are still responsible for paying them, but there will be no charge for future offenders.